-For TESOL is for domestic teaching while TEFL is for teaching abroad.
+TESOL is for domestic teaching while TEFL is for teaching abroad.
 Yet, both of these are alike enough that even the terms are interchangeable.
-If you would like to teach domestically within English speaking countries, choose a TESL or TESOL course.
-Both these programs that allow you to successfully impart English knowledge for academic purposes and communication needed in everyday situations.
+If you would like to teach domestically within English-speaking countries, choose a TESL or TESOL course.
+Both these programs allow you to successfully impart English knowledge for academic purposes and communication needed in everyday situations.

 The next point to consider would be the job market; in this context, neither is better than the other; they are two terms that have similar meanings and have overlapping training.
 Though it has to be pointed out, TEFL has been around longer than TESOL.
 But if instructions are taken from the right institution or UniversityUniversity, they would be equally effective.
 A teacher with a passion for the profession should be able to apply the knowledge thus gained to any class successfully.

 The TESOL, TEFL, and TESL programs provide an introduction to train people to teach English as a foreign language.
 Independent institutions or universities conduct these programs.
 On successful completion of the program, the relevant TESOL, TEFL, or TESL certificate is issued to indicate the same.

 These programs are prerequisites of admission and assessment criteria for completion.
 Only the independent institution or the UniversityUniversity can provide details on these.
 However, it should be noted that graduate programs are usually of a longer duration than institutional courses.